JoyHsieh/DH110-JoyHsieh-Assignment06/README.md

 ## Wireflow
 ![wireflow](https://user-images.githubusercontent.com/82081636/118596689-8faaa200-b760-11eb-8ad5-7edc931db6b3.png)
+This wireflow includes updates to the "Share Your Story" page and has an added "Success" page to confirm that the story has been shared.

 ## Cognitive Walkthrough
 My group forgot to record, but below are some screenshots from our chat with comments on my prototype.